Home General country informationPhilippines – General info

 1935

-recognizes President Roosevelt the new Philippine Constitution, Manuel L. Quezon becomes the first President of the Philippine Commonwealth.
+President Roosevelt recognizes the new Philippine constitution, Manuel L. Quezon becomes the first president of the Philippine Commonwealth.

 1944